2017 GEICO 500

 The 2017 GEICO 500 was a Monster Energy NASCAR Cup Series race held on May 7, 2017, at Talladega Superspeedway in Lincoln, Alabama.
-Contested over 191 laps, extended from 188 laps due to overtime, on the 2.66 mile (4.28 km) superspeedway, it was the 10th race of the 2017 Monster Energy NASCAR Cup Series season.
+Contested over 191 laps, extended from 188 laps due to overtime, on the 2.66 mi superspeedway, it was the 10th race of the 2017 Monster Energy NASCAR Cup Series season.
 Ricky Stenhouse Jr. won the race, his first career Monster Energy NASCAR Cup Series win, while Jamie McMurray finished second and Kyle Busch finished third.